 Introduction:

-Research hardware presents a physical artifact and may incorporate mechanical, electrical, and even software components.
-For example, laboratory equipment which is the result of scientific research presents research hardware.
+Research hardware represents a physical artifact and may incorporate mechanical, electrical, and even software components.
+For example, laboratory equipment which is the result of scientific research represents research hardware.
 It is an inherent part of research, together with research data and research software.
 However, while the latter have been recognized as research outputs by funders and institutions (leading to for example the creation of novel career paths in academia), research hardware has not been receiving much attention so far as a research output.
-This is particularly visible in the absence of hardware making role in the contributor role ontology, CRediT nor DataCite Schema v4 (7.a), used widely by publishers, and the number of hardware publication platforms (two found in February 2022: hardwareX from Elsevier and the journal of open hardware from Ubiquity Press).
+This is particularly visible in the absence of hardware making role in the contributor role ontology, CRediT or DataCite Schema v4 (section 7.a), used widely by publishers, and the number of hardware publication platforms (two found in February 2022: hardwareX from Elsevier and the journal of open hardware from Ubiquity Press).

-On the other hand, the need for appropriate guidelines for disseminating research hardware has already been recognised in the scientific community (Ezoji, Boujut, & Pinquié, 2021).
-Research hardware is peculiar because, (1) only its documentation can be shared digitally, while physical components are needed to make it valuable and (2) the documentation often contains both (different types of) data and software.
+On the other hand, the need for appropriate guidelines for disseminating research hardware has already been recognized in the scientific community (Ezoji, Boujut, & Pinquié, 2021).
+Research hardware is peculiar because: (1) only its documentation can be shared digitally, while physical components are required for its operation and (2) the documentation often contains both (different types of) data and software.
 In order to conform to open-science practices, research hardware should ideally be shared as Open Hardware (OH) under free and open-source licenses, especially in cases of publicly funded research (Bath Open Source Hardware group).
 The open source hardware community has also been trying to define best practices in sharing hardware documentation, in order to allow re-use and further development of the hardware, such that they have been advocating for Hardware FAIRness without using this terminology.
-Most research hardware adoption today follows the traditional path of intellectual property rights (IPR) protection and openness is a multi-dimensional and gradual concept.
-This work intends to be applicable to all research hardware.
+The work of this IG wants to address both open source hardware as well as research hardware disseminated under intellectual property rights (IPR), as both routes would benefit from FAIRification of hardware.

 Available good practices for research outputs disseminated as digital assets and in particular for research data are based on the adoption of FAIR principles (Wilinson et al., 2016).
 The objectives of FAIR principles in research data are to secure findability, accessibility, interoperability, and reusability of research data by both humans and machines.
 Similar initiatives emphasized the importance of FAIR principles for research software.
-The most notable recent work of the FAIR for Research Software group (FAIR4RS WG) in collaboration with other initiatives and organization led to the definition of guidelines for dissemination of research software that conforms to the FAIR principles.
+The most notable recent work of the FAIR for Research Software group (FAIR4RS WG) in collaboration with other initiatives and organizations led to the definition of guidelines for dissemination of research software that conforms to the FAIR principles.
 In FAIR4RH “we believe that adapting and expanding the FAIR principles for the domain of research hardware can facilitate and improve hardware dissemination practices ”.

+While FAIR initiatives for software, data and publishing are integral for research hardware, it is important to recognize that they do not sufficiently address the complexity of FAIR hardware.
+In particular, the important link between the virtual and physical artifacts, the downstream need for calibration and accreditation, and the variability of expertise in building physical hardware all offer new challenges that require the critical examination of FAIR principles for research hardware.
 This also includes work on the definition of research hardware, and its relation to open source hardware.
-Ultimately, this group wants to go beyond that and address hindernisses preventing a sustainable and inclusive adoption of hardware documentation in the scholarly commons.
-We also believe that technical transfer processes of research hardware towards market players, civil society and other actors may also lead to indirect wider benefits for commons beyond the scholarly community.
+Ultimately, this group wants to go beyond that and address obstacles preventing a sustainable and inclusive adoption of hardware documentation in the scholarly commons.
+We also believe that technical transfer processes of research hardware towards market players, civil society, and other actors may also lead to indirect wider benefits for commons beyond the scholarly community.